James De Los Santos: Dispute with Karate NSAs (2018–2019)

 De los Santos was among those who testified in the corruption case of the Philippine Karatedo Federation, which was later replaced by the Karate Pilipinas Inc (KPI) as the Philippines' national sports association.
 However he became involved in a controversy with KPI which led to his exclusion from the Philippine national team for the 2019 Southeast Asian Games after he alleged irregularities within the KPI.
 De los Santos underwent training in Japan where he learned shotokan kata, but when he returned to training in Manila with KPI and he had a disagreement with the local coaches.
 He felt that the coaches were not receptive to what he learned in his training in Japan.
 KPI President Richard Lim said that delos Santos did not pass the national team standards of KPI's local coaches and its foreign head coach for "many reasons".

-E-kata career (2020–present)
+E-kata career (2020–2021)

 After his fallout with KPI, De los Santos transitioned to online kata or e-kata and competed in various international tournaments without KPI's endorsement, which meant that the government body Philippine Sports Commission could not give assistance to De los Santos in response to his e-kata feats.
-He competes under the International Shotokan Karate Federation.
+He formerly competed under the International Shotokan Karate Federation.
 He started competing in e-kata tournaments in March 2020, and due to the COVID-19 pandemic, karate tournaments could only be held virtually.
 He went on to win tournaments which resulted in him becoming the top-ranked karateka in the e-kata world rankings under the e-kata individual male seniors category by October 2020.
 In 2020, he won a total of 36 gold medals in e-kata tournaments.
 The following year, he surpassed this feat winning his 37th gold medal by November 2021.